meyfa/measure-stream/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/8a458e83d62bf8a2c619/test_coverage)](https://codeclimate.com/github/meyfa/measure-stream/test_coverage)
 [![Maintainability](https://api.codeclimate.com/v1/badges/8a458e83d62bf8a2c619/maintainability)](https://codeclimate.com/github/meyfa/measure-stream/maintainability)

-A duplex (Transform) stream for Node that measures the data passing through it and emits that info accordingly.
+A duplex (Transform) stream for Node.js that measures the data passing through it and emits that info accordingly.
 The following properties are available:

 * **chunks** - The number of processed chunks up until and including the one